 Most of the quant talents in crypto space are from traditional financial institutions like banks, hedge funds, high frequency trading firms etc. There are more and more traditional financial institutions setting up crypto trading desks.

 As it is a relatively new space, there are a lot of differences between this space and above quant roles within banks/hedge funds.
 For example, the hiring style of crypto firms is more similar to other fintech companies, where the interview and decision making process is usually faster, could be 2-3 rounds (compared with many hedge funds that have an average of 5-7 rounds).

 Get in touch

-Very keen to hear your views on the Quant market and whether you are hiring or looking for a job yourself, I am keen to connect with you.
+I am keen to hear your views on the Quant market and whether you are hiring or looking for a job yourself.
 Please reach me for a confidential chat at email@example.com.